Strengthless/dd2480-spring-2025-asm1-grp1/README.md

 ### Prerequisites

-You need to have Python3 installed.
-No external packages are required, as of the time of writing (22/1/2025).
+You need to have Python 3.11 installed, then run `pip3 install -r requirements.txt` to installed the required packages.

+Note that other Python3 versions might be supported, but this software has only been extensively tested on Python 3.11.

-### How to run the program
+### How to use the program

 ```
 python3 main.py --input sample.txt